scorpionx1025/panasonicrac/README.md

     * turn beep mode on and off
     * read current indoor temperature
     * read device configuration
-1. For old generation units
-    * turn device on and off
-    * sets and reads target temperature
-    * sets and reads swing direction (if supported)
-    * sets and reads fan level (if supported)
-    * sets and reads special mode (Comfort, Quiet etc)
-    * turn purify mode on and off (if supported)
-    * turn auto clean mode on and off (if supported)
-    * read current indoor temperature
-    * read device configuration

 ## Using
 ### Default functionality
 This component implements Home Assistant ClimateDevice class.
 Functionality enabled in HA by default: